 (Subject to Change)

 Further details of the location and opening times of the race office will be made available closer to event day.

 Our baggage store is located in the event village area, in Parson's lane car park.
 Please ensure your bags are dropped in good time to make your way to your assembly zone.

-Bottled water has been kindly provided by the Asda Foundation and will be located at intervals across the route.
-Participants are advised to ensure that they consider the effects of dehydration and drink plenty of fluids to compensate.
+Bottled water is available on course and at the finish.
+Please see the route map for locations.
+Competitors are advised to ensure that they consider the effects of dehydration and drink plenty of fluids to compensate.

 Should you find you require medical assistance, personnel will be on hand to help at regular intervals on the course with fixed first aid stations located near to the water stations.
 In addition there will be a first aid unit and recovery area located near to the finish